br0mb0/Midi-to-Note-Converter/ReadMe.md

 ok so, the file parameter is just where u put ur midifile path the interval part is how long the you have to wait between notes before a linebreak is inserted.

-Play around with it!
+You'll be prompted to enter a track number, choose whatever looks right and if it doesnt work try another